-John Marotta is a policy associate in the Center on Labor, Human Services, and Population at the Urban Institute, with seven years’ experience in nonprofit and governmental organizations and expertise in workforce and economic development policies and programs.
+John Marotta is a senior policy associate in the Center on Labor, Human Services, and Population at the Urban Institute, with seven years’ experience in nonprofit and governmental organizations and expertise in workforce and economic development policies and programs.
 He studies economic opportunity and skills, particularly how job training and work-based learning programs can lead to family-sustaining wages and viable career pathways.
 Mr. Marotta has developed and disseminated competency-based occupational frameworks for use in apprenticeships, building relationships with industry, labor, and education experts.
 Mr. Marotta has contributed to numerous mixed methods research studies and has delivered technical assistance to states and localities.
 He was previously the senior program manager at the Center for Regional Economic Competitiveness, where he managed research projects and facilitated the development of talent strategic action plans for regional economic development organizations.
 While serving as a special assistant to senior leadership at the DC Department of Employment Services, Mr. Marotta conducted labor market research, as well as led performance management and interagency strategic planning efforts.

 Marotta holds a BA in economics from Hofstra University and an MPP from Georgetown University.